What is it?

-Soon to become a cliché is that everyone who has ridden a T-Max will talk about the look on motorists’ faces when being overtaken at 120km/h by a scooter.
+Soon to become a cliché is that everyone who has ridden a T-Max 530 will talk about the look on motorists’ faces when being overtaken by a scooter at 120 km/h.

 Handling and ride comfort were as welcome a surprise as the acceleration.
-The suspension is very reactive and large-diameter wheels, for a scooter, add to high-speed comfort and handling stability.
+The suspension on the T-Max 530 is very reactive and large-diameter wheels, for a scooter, add to high-speed comfort and handling stability.
 The test unit was without the optional ABS, but the dual front, single rear disk brakes were nonetheless very effective.

 When idling, the CVT autobox is not engaged and you need just a small turn of the throttle to amble along at a stroll.
 This makes squeezing through stationary or slow-moving traffic a breeze and the autobox ensures you’re in the right “gear” for immediate acceleration as the traffic starts to flow.